For the Brown EFI System

 • Completely reversible

 Theory: Carbs and points that control the conventional Corvair and all engines of that era are a compromise.
-The Carbs give the best fuel mixture at only certain vacuum and airflow due to their design.
+The Carbs give the best fuel mixture only under certain loads and airflow due to their design.
 Distributors can’t compensate for Temp and use flying weights to control the timing… good, but again a compromise.
-Fuel Injection along with electronic timing applies the best fuel mixture and timing for that RPM, Load and Temp at all times to provide the best performance.
+Fuel Injection along with electronic timing applies the best fuel mixture and timing for that RPM, Load, and Temp at all times to provide the best performance.

 What should I expect?: Ease of starting, good all-around performance and better fuel economy.
 This will not make your worn out engine a good engine.
 It does not fix burned valves, leaking heads, cracked pistons, etc…. its fuel injection.
-It maximizes the amount of fuel and spark for the best all around performance and economy based on external factors which a traditional Carb and points can’t do.
+It maximizes the amount of fuel and spark for the best all-around performance and economy based on external factors which a traditional Carb and points can’t do.
 During the initial cold starting, the engine will run rich to aid in cold start and run.
 The reduction in cylinder wash (from manual chokes) and better fuel rations will extend the life of the engine, plugs, wires and associated electrical items.
 Starters will last longer due to reduced cranking and make the earth a little better place to live due to lowered emissions.

 Just because you can does not mean you should: Fuel Injection will allow you to start the engine and drive very soon after starting, even in cold weather.
 Today’s engines have close tolerances which allow them to run cold without damage.
 The Corvair engine was never designed to nor meet designed clearances until after its warm.
 Yes… you can drive your vehicle immediately after cranking, but it is advisable to do lightly so until the engine has warmed and proper clearances have not been obtained.